So you’ve decided to apply to PA school! Great choice!

 Obviously there are going to be other factors that are more important to you, but these are just some ideas to consider!
 I would definitely suggest reading the mission statement and thoroughly investigating the website of the program.
 Also google pictures!
 This could possibly be your home for two years (or more)!
 You want to be happy living there, and if you don’t think that you’ll be happy, strongly consider not applying.

 Comment below on your thoughts about choosing a PA school, and your own experience with applying.
+I’m always super interested to hear what you guys think about my tips, so don’t be shy!

 Make sure to subscribe to my blog via email for more PA school posts, from applying to tips to surviving the didactic year.
-You can also follow my social media channels (Instagram, Facebook, Twitter) to stay in the loop about what’s going
+You can also follow my social media channels (INSTAGRAM, FACEBOOK, TWITTER) to stay in the loop about what’s going